Le Sereno Hotel & Villas

 What we think

 Le Sereno, the newest member of St. Barth's high-end hotel club, perfectly exemplifies the island's chic vibe.
-On a privileged slice of sand in Grand Cul-de-Sac, the family-owned and operated hotel has just 36 suites—and three villas—all outfitted by renowned Parisian designer Christian Liaigre.
+On a privileged slice of sand in Grand Cul-de-Sac, the family-owned and operated hotel is newly rebuilt with just 39 suites—and three villas—all outfitted by renowned Parisian designer Christian Liaigre.
 With white walls, open floor plans and polished exotic woods, the rooms are spacious and minimalist, evoking the hotel's namesake serenity.
 Most rooms are beachfront and all have patios or private pools surrounded by lush tropical greenery.
 Hidden in one of the thick stands of garden is an open-air spa; opt for the Shell Dream massage, which utilizes warm seashells.
-The oceanfront restaurant evokes the Mediterranean, with house-made pastas and salt-crusted fish.
+The oceanfront restaurant evokes the Mediterranean, with house-made pastas and freshly caught fish.